top of page

 • Looping or ruminating on past events or worrying about the future

 • Fearing the judgment of others (What will other parents think?
 What will my parents think?
-What will the neighbors think?
-Teachers?
-Principals?
-Coaches?
+What will the neighbors, teachers, coaches... think?)

 In Kuyper's model, the Yellow Zone isn't bad.
 None of the zones are!
 The Yellow Zone is where we experience slightly elevated emotions, from silliness and excitement to worry and frustration.
 It's not a bad place to be.
 It's only when we unconsciously spend most of our time here that it can become unhealthy.

 The Red Zone is where we experience BIG emotions.
 Anger.
 Grief.
 Terror.
 Elation.
 Ecstasy.
 Again, not bad.
 But these emotions can be uncomfortable.
 Many of us were not taught Emotional First Aid.
 So we ignore, stuff and numb these emotions.
 But they don't go away.
-The build and build until they (or we) explode.
-Explosions can look like rage.
-Or they can look like grief.
+They build and build until they (or we) explode.
+Explosions can look like rage (Red Zone).
+Or they can look like sadness and isolation.
 They can last one minute or one week.

 Now that you know about the zones, let's look back at the Green Zone.
 For me, I know I'm in the Green Zone when my daughter and I laugh together.
 I know I'm in the Green Zone when I respond to my husband's need for attention and not react to his behavior.
 When I can speak up for myself instead of trampling on my boundaries.